When will 'Heartland' Season 15 and 16 be on Netflix?

 So for the United States, you’re still waiting for season 15 even though most international regions now stream all ten episodes.

-The reason for this extra long was it is that Heartland season 15 will be a timed exclusive to UP Faith & Family for a fixed period of time.
+The reason for this extra long wait is that Heartland season 15 was a timed exclusive to UP Faith & Family for a fixed period of time.

-The new season began airing weekly starting on March 17th, 2022, and likely until at least next March (March 2023), will be exclusive to UP Faith & Family in the United States.
+The new season aired weekly starting on March 17th, 2022, and likely until at least next March (March 2023), will be exclusive to UP Faith & Family in the United States.

-That means we expect Netflix US to receive season 15 of Heartland sometime between March and June 2023.
-No date has been announced as of yet, though; stay tuned.

-#Heartland Season 15 is premiering on March 17th exclusively on UP Faith & Family!
-Here's a glimpse at what's in store in the new season. pic.twitter.com/niHJtKTByy
+As part of the May 2023 release schedule, Netflix confirmed that season 15 of Heartland would finally be on Netflix US on May 31st, 2023.

 In season 15, Drew Davis and Baye McPherson notably joined the cast, and if you’re going into season 15 cold, the season 15 intro blog on CBC’s website will provide some insight as to what we can expect going into the new season: